Minagoroshi/unitypkgextractor/README.md

 This took took inspiration from https://github.com/Cobertos/unitypackage_extractor.
 All I did was rewrite it into Go and further optimize it.
 The original work deserves credit, however my implementation is unquestionably faster

+## TODO
+- Add a GUI using either Fyne, Wails, or Gio

 ## Requirements

 - Go 1.16 or later